karabarley/Yogi-Bingo/README.md

 rel_trg:yoga,
 max: 2000)

-You amy view the live version of this game in the link provided: http://karabarleta.com/yogiBingo/
+You may view the live version of this game in the link provided: http://karabarleta.com/yogiBingo/

 Namaste!